raz-joan/the-flour-studio-ui/README.md

 ## Overview
-  This goal of this solo project was to design an application that demonstrates mastery of React, Router, Async JavaScript, and end-to-end testing with Cypress.
+  The goal of this solo project was to design an application that demonstrates mastery of React, Router, Async JavaScript, and end-to-end testing with Cypress.
 The problem that I attempted to solve was to build an app for a small flour mill to help its customers learn about unique grains for baking and to post reviews for other users to see.
 The audience was baking enthusiasts who are grain curious and have money to spend on niche grains.
 For the data, I chose to hand roll my own [backend](https://github.com/raz-joan/the-flour-studio-api) using Express.js on Node.js, which was deployed to Heroku.

 ## Project Goals
   The learning goals of this project were to: